jingmchen/EasyScripts/README.md

 - Macro steps are sequential
 - Macro can be executed "concurrently" (low-level hooks do not support true concurrent actions, so in code, it simply executes from Lane 1 -> Lane 2 -> etc. if both macro steps in both lanes are to be executed in the same timespan)

+TODO:
-- Supports asynchronous monitoring.
-For example: Lane 1 detects a pixel change, switches to Lane 3
+- Create asynchronous monitoring.
+For example: Lane 1 detects a pixel change, switches to Lane 3.
+Conditional block with IF -> GOTO, and ELSE -> GOTO
+- Create pixel detection (pixel by point, pixel by bitmap)

 # PROJECT ARCHITECTURE
   - ProjectRoot/